Transparent conducting film: Fabrication

 Doped metal oxides for use as transparent conducting layers in photovoltaic devices are typically grown on a glass substrate.
 This glass substrate, apart from providing a support that the oxide can grow on, has the additional benefit of blocking most infrared wavelengths greater than 2 μm for most silicates, and converting it to heat in the glass layer.
 This in turn helps maintain a low temperature of the active region of the solar cell, which degrades in performance as it heats up.
 TCO films can be deposited on a substrate through various deposition methods, including metal organic chemical vapor deposition, metal organic molecular beam deposition, solution deposition, spray pyrolysis, ultrasonic nozzle sprayed graphene oxide and air sprayed Ag Nanowire and pulsed laser deposition (PLD), however conventional fabrication techniques typically involve magnetron sputtering of the film.
 The sputtering process is very inefficient, with only 30% of planar target material available for deposition on the substrate.
 Cylindrical targets offer closer to 80% utilization.
 In the case of ITO recycling of unused target material is required for economic production.
 For AZO or ZnAl sputtering target material is sufficiently inexpensive that recovery of materials use is of no concern.
 There is some concern that there is a physical limit to the available indium for ITO.
 Growth typically is performed in a reducing environment to compensating acceptor defects within the film (e.g. metal vacancies), which degrade the carrier concentration (if n-type).

 For AZO thin film deposition, the coating method of reactive magnetron sputtering is very economical and practical way of mass production.
-In this method, a zinc-aluminum metal target is sputtered in an oxygen atmosphere such that metal ions oxidize when they reach the substrates surface.
+In this method, a zinc-aluminum target is sputtered in an oxygen atmosphere such that metal ions oxidize when they reach the substrates surface.
 By using a metal target instead of an oxide target, direct current magnetron sputtering may be used which enable much faster deposition rates.